What are we doing? I mean, really, what are we doing? Who is driving this bus and where is it going?

 “We hold in us our past and are taught to suppress emotions such as fear, loneliness, shame, and especially our grief.
 We are taught that only certain emotions are socially acceptable.
 Anger is somewhat socially acceptable, but tears are not.
 Someone whom you love passes away, and you push it down.
 You go through a divorce, and you push it down.
 You go bankrupt, and you push it down.”

 What do you think happens to all those feelings?
 They stay in our body.
 The body remembers.
 And then an interesting symptom starts to display itself when we keep these emotions buried.
 You know what it’s called?
-It’s called anxiety, followed by depression.
+It’s called anxiety, followed by depression and burnout.

 Let me give you some tools to use to start chipping away at anxiety, at the block of emotions in your heart, at the tension that rises in your shoulders and your chest: